Francisco Tongio Liongson: Senate (1916–1919)

-Liongson assumed the presidency of five committees but devoted most of his time and talents to the Comite de Sanidad.
-As a medical doctor, his primary concern was the health of the populace because he regarded it as vital for the development of the nation.
-As such, he earned the respect and esteem of his peers, and all his initiatives merited the most dedicated support of the committee members.
-The number of bills presented to the Senate was indicative of his commitment to fulfill his duties.
-As member of 16 other committees, he became a dedicated advocate for agriculture, commerce and industry.
-He championed the interest of farmers and supported the availability of funding for the prevention of rinderpest, and of credit to boost the depressed state of agriculture.
-People remembered his impassioned opposition to completely remove tariffs on rice importations pointing out the negative impact on domestic producers.
-The growth and advancement of this sector was constantly in his agenda.
+Liongson chaired five committees and devoted much of his time to the Comite de Sanidad.
+As a medical doctor, he focused on public health issues, which he viewed as important to national development.
+He was active and well regarded within the committee.
+The number of bills he presented to the Senate reflected his engagement with this work.
+As a member of 16 other committees, he was involved in matters concerning agriculture, commerce and industry.
+He supported farmers' interests and backed funding for the prevention of rinderpest, as well as credit programs intended to support agriculture.
+He was noted for his opposition to fully removing tariffs on rice imports, citing potential negative effects on domestic producers.
+Agricultural policy remained a recurring focus of his legislative work.

-Not being a lawyer, he unexpectedly intervened in debates that ventilated legal issues such as the Bill on Partnership and the Bill on Conditional Liberty for Prisoners.
-In the midst of monumental parliamentary controversies, Liongson demonstrated a profound knowledge and understanding of both medical and juridical sciences.
-In these debates, he was able to move members of the Senate to vote his way on the merits of his principled arguments.
-He, however, failed to convince his party mates when the Divorce Bill was deliberated on.
-Acting on his conscience and on the overwhelming sentiment of his constituents, Liongson opposed his own majority party's sponsored bill and gained the public's admiration when he openly declared that he would prefer death to the passage of the law that would destroy the base of the Filipino family.
+Though not a lawyer, he took part in debates involving legal matters, such as the Bill on Partnership and the Bill on Conditional Liberty for Prisoners.
+In these debates, Liongson showed familiarity with both medical and legal matters.
+He was sometimes able to influence how members of the Senate voted based on the arguments he presented.
+He did not, however, align with his party on the Divorce Bill.
+Citing his own views and those of his constituents, Liongson opposed his majority party's bill and drew public attention when he stated that he would prefer death to the passage of a law he believed would undermine the Filipino family.

-The formation of the Philippine Independence Mission found Liongson among its distinguished members on November 8, 1918.
+The Philippine Independence Mission was formed with Liongson among its members on November 8, 1918.
 Headed by Manuel L. Quezon, the Senate contingent included Senators Jose Altavas, Jose Clarin, Vicente Singson Encarnacion, Espiridion Guanco, Leoncio Imperial, Rafael Palma, Esteban Singson, Pedro Ma.
 Sison and Filemon Sotto.

-Prior to the mission's departure to the United States however, he was suddenly stricken with anthrax prompting his immediate replacement.
-He succumbed on February 20, 1919, leaving behind his spouse, a son and two daughters.
+Prior to the mission's departure to the United States, however, he became ill with anthrax, prompting his replacement.
+He died on February 20, 1919, leaving his spouse, a son, and two daughters.